martinpercu/a-node-store/README.md

 - IMPORTANT add a versioning system to all endpoints. like this ==> /api/v1
 - In index.js import ==> "const express = require('express');". then in funtion routerApi create a const router from express.Router() the app.use('/api/v1') as router.
 Then change app.use for router.use in endpoints needed. (in this case all the 3 undpoints. products, categories and users).

+## Post
+- In products.router add the post method.
+- get the body from the req.body.
+And the response should be a message + the data.
+In this case is the full body".
+- IMPORTANT as we use a JSON we must add the native middleware !!!
+- To add this middleware ===> in the root index ==> "app.use(express.json());"
+-